- Office of Precollegiate Programs

 NIU's Upward Bound Program serves 120 high school students.
 The primary goal of the program is to promote in participants the academic skills and motivation necessary to successfully complete high school and gain admission to and complete a postsecondary education program.
 The program is designed to encompass two components: a six-week summer component which will take place in the target cities and on the NIU campus in DeKalb, Illinois, and an academic year component which will average 26-weeks in length and provide services in the target cities.

 NIU Upward Bound students are selected from high schools in the cities of Aurora and Rockford.
 Selection criteria for participants includes the following:

-- Potential first generation college student; that is, neither parent has completed bachelor's degree.
+- Potential first-generation college student; that is, neither parent has completed a bachelor's degree.

 - Has a need for academic support in order to pursue successfully a program of education beyond high school.

 - Completed the eighth grade but has not begun twelfth grade.